brendt/stitcher.io/src/content/blog/2017-11-11-shorthand-comparisons-in-php.md

 $output = isset($input['key']) ?: 'fallback'

 // The following will trigger an 'undefined index' notice
-// when $output is no array or has no 'key'.
+// when $input is no array or has no 'key'.
 //
 // It will trigger an 'undefined variable' notice
-// when $output doesn't exist.
+// when $input doesn't exist.
 $output = $input['key'] ?: 'fallback';
 ```